 "Norro Wilson was one of the great music men, not just of our time, but all time.
 He taught me so much about soul, and songs, and what it means to touch someone's life with music."

 We recommend online ticket purchases before the event at https://www.norrofest.com/.
 On the day of the event there will be tickets for purchase at the box office upon entering NorroFest.
-Tickets purchased before October 1, 2022 are $20, tickets purchased after this date will be $25.
+Advance tickets are $25 online and then $35 Day of Show and at the gate.

 NorroFest is proud to present our guests a smoke-free, vape-free concert experience.
 There will be smoking & vaping areas, clearly marked, on the venue grounds.
 These are outside of the performance and seating areas.
 Smoking & vaping are allowed ONLY in these areas.
 This policy is strictly enforced.